-Cleaning your horse’s ears!
+Cleaning your horse’s ears

 For the most part, your horse’s ears are “self-cleaning” and require very little interference from humans.
 Cleaning your horse’s ears are more about noticing if anything has changed, and checking on the skin and hair condition.
 And yes, you will need to use your nose for this, too.

 - I will do the same for horses with clipped ears and be much more diligent about using a roll-on (not spray) fly repellent.
-Spray fly repellents can end up in eyes and sensitive noses.
+Spray-on fly repellents can end up in the eyes and sensitive noses.
 An alternative to roll-on fly repellent would be to spray a cloth and wipe bug protection on your horse’s ears.

 Your horse needs to tolerate ear handling.
 It may take a while to train him, but it’s worth it.